builder-group/saku/docs/technical-debt.md

 3. Update "update:latest" scripts
 4. Update React-related dependencies

-## Zod-to-OpenAPI & Hono/zod-openapi Beta Version Coupling
+## ✅ RESOLVED: Zod-to-OpenAPI & Hono/zod-openapi Compatibility

+> **Resolved:** The compatibility issue between `@hono/zod-openapi` and `@asteasolutions/zod-to-openapi` has been resolved since both packages now support Zod v4.

-We use beta versions of both `@hono/zod-openapi` and `@asteasolutions/zod-to-openapi`.
-These must always use the same underlying version to avoid TypeScript type complexity and OOM errors during compilation.
-Mismatched versions can cause type explosion and make the project untypeable.
+We use beta versions of both `@hono/zod-openapi` and `@asteasolutions/zod-to-openapi` because they have to use the same underlying Zod major version to avoid TypeScript type complexity and OOM errors during compilation.
+Mismatched versions could cause type explosion and make the project untypeable.

 **Debugging:**